FAQs for degree and diploma course

-Should the prospective student consider continuing for a further 2 years to pursue the degree, please be aware that formal university procedures will apply through proof of GCSE and A-level.
+Should the prospective student consider continuing for a further two years to pursue the degree, please be aware that formal university procedures will apply through proof of GCSEs and A-level.s

 How many days do I need to attend the course if studying full time?

-Teaching starts at 11am and finishes at 4pm on these days.
-We teach over 3 terms, which last for up to 11 weeks.
+Teaching starts at 11am and finishes at 4pm.
+We teach over three terms, which last for up to 11 weeks each.

 What qualification will I gain?

 Diploma student will gain a Diploma in Mosaic Studies, delivered by the school as independent awarding body.

-Subject to our negotiations with a UK university, students of our 3-year course will receive a BA in Mosaic Studies.
+Students of our three-year course will receive a BA in Mosaic Studies.

 How much does it cost?

-The one-year diploma course costs £6000 for home-students (UK and EU), which includes materials, tuition and use of equipment including desktop computers.
-Part-time costs are half the full-time cost for each year.
+The full-time one-year diploma course costs £6,000 for home-students (UK and EU), which includes materials, tuition and use of equipment including desktop computers.
+For part-time students the cost is £3,000 per year.